orbitbot/pastafarian/README.md

 <br>
 ### Extending

-** WARNING: untested implementations **
+**WARNING: untested implementations**

 `pastafarian` omits most safety checks and a larger API in favor of size, but can be extended in different ways to support different usage patterns and semantics.

-If you find yourself often needing to check the current state or valid transitions, some of these helpers might provide a nicer interface:
+If you find yourself often needing to check the current state or valid transitions, these helpers might provide a nicer interface:

 ```js
 // is parameter state a valid transition from the current state?